ilg-physics-ucsb/physics3l-manual/Lab2PendulumWeek1/Lab2PendulumWeek1.md

 $$
 :::

 Recall from your Physics 2 class that the acceleration an object experiences has two components.
 One points the radial direction (towards the pivot).
-This we will call $a_r$.
+This we will call $a_{rad}$ or $a_r$ for short.
 The other points in the direction of motion tangential to the circle.
 This is sometimes call $a_{tan}$ but for this lab we will call it $a_{\theta}$.
-##### Background
-A period is the time it takes for one cycle in a repeating event.
-It is the time for which the event repeats itself.
-A pendulum at rest is considered to be in equilibrium.
-Once the pendulum is displaced, it oscillates about the equilibrium position.
-The duration of time from the position of displacement after it is released and back to that position is the period.

 :::Figure:Figure
 ![Picture of Pendulum](imgs/acceleration3.png)
 :::

-Recall:
+The equation for both of the accelerations is given below:

 :::Figure:Equation
 $$